sky777666/Project2-Skytrack/README.md

   * `article`
     * Attributes: `title`, `content`, `authorId`
     * Associations: Belongs to one author
+  * `comments`
+    * Attributes: `name`, `comment`, `articleId`
+    * Associations: Belongs to one article

 ## User Stories

+* As a user, I want to write journal comments about the ISS and space.
-* As a user, I want to comment on an article in order to express my opinions.
+* As a user, I want to write a comment on a public Journal Article in order to express my opinions.
 * As a user, I want to view comments on an article in order to see my community's opinions about an article.
-Map-Box (2)
- 1. App.get / Home
- 2. /images/mapbox.ISS.Icon

- Cloudinary (2)
- 1. App.get / home
- 2. App.post / render

- Picture Upload and Comment (5)
- 1. Router Post / home/userId/
- 2. Router Get   /New
- 3. Router Get   /:id
- 4. pictures    /show
- 5. router Post /id/comments

- Total Routes 13.
+* As a user, I want to view pictures of space and get the live location of the ISS.

 ## :memo: Getting Started